chrismetcalf/GOC-API-Stnd-new-structure/README.md

 Response design is heavily dictated by data structure but there are better practices and more pitfalls to avoid.

-* No values in keys
+#### Values in Keys

     * Good, `{ "name" : "Bogart", "breed": "Bulldog" }`
     * Bad, `{ "Bogart": "bulldog" }`

+#### Internal Specific Keys

-* No internal-specific names (e.g. "node" and "taxonomy term")
+Avoid "node" and "taxonomy term" in your data.

     * Good `{ "dog_id": 12345 }`
     * Bad `{ "did": 12345 }`

+#### Metadata is dataset properties

-* Metadata should only contain direct properties of the response set, not properties of the members of the response set
+Metadata should only contain direct properties of the response set, not properties of the members of the response set

     * Good, `metadata: { "count": 3, "next_dog": 1237 }`
     * Bad, `metadata: { "count": 3, "dogs": "1234,1235,1236", "breeds": "bulldog,mixed,poodle" }`

-#### Values in Keys
-#### Internal Specific Keys

 ### Callbacks